-Distributorship agreements after Brexit
+Distributorship agreements after Brexit - part one

 The idiom nerves of steel or brains of straw might be appropriate to the ongoing Brexit negotiations between the UK and the EU, but it provides little of use to suppliers and distributors alike within the UK and the EU.

 For both suppliers and distributors the most important activity to be undertaken during this period of continuing uncertainty is to work out which are the key distributorship agreements for each party.

 Easy to say, but not necessarily easy to do.

 The reason for the difficulty lies in the underlying premise for distributorship agreements.
 It is axiomatic that there is a market for the supplier’s goods in the territory which is the subject of the distributorship agreement.
 From the supplier’s perspective, it could be that the market is not sufficiently large as to justify the supplier setting up its own operation in the territory.
 Alternatively, the supplier’s priorities may lie elsewhere – either because of the size of the supplier or as a result of it deciding to allocate available resources to other activities.

 Whilst these reasons may be applicable to the supplier, they may not reflect the distributor’s position.
 A territory (and, therefore, a distributor) which is only of marginal importance for the supplier, may be the subject of a distributorship agreement which is of great importance to that very distributor.
 The converse is also possible in the case of smaller suppliers.

 For both supplier and distributor it is a mixture of financial value and strategic importance in the supply chain – but recognising that the other party’s position may be different.